Harsha2409/data-engineering-part1-blog/README.md

 1. What can be saved directly? hmm... album photos! - all images in another database.
 No processing Required. **One more pipeline.**
 2. Do we need to segregate anything?
 Employees database in different [tables](#) - by department (sales, engineering, support etc) - **Three more pipelines**
-    * We can also split these department tables by office - US, Belgium, UK etc **Three more pipelines**
+    * We can also split these department tables by office - US, Belgium, UK etc **Three more pipelines**.
+    * Okay, where will this be used?
+If *Data Scientists* had to investigate Employee Turnover, this is the data they would use.
+3. Tracks database (Transformation)  -> Is the format correct?
+Is it readable (lyrics/transcripts)?
+Video? **One more pipeline** for transformation i.e. data processing.
+Then a new clean tracks database will be stored. **One more pipeline**.
+This can be used by *Data Scientists* to develop Content-based/Similarity Recommendation Engine.